 This way, you can monitor the break usage daily and react as soon as you identify violations.

-To learn more about how this tool can benefit your business, check out our Timeero review or just sign up for a free trial and test it yourself.
+To learn more about how this tool can benefit your business, check out our Timeero review or start your free 14-day trial today.

 You will generally get two paid rest breaks and one unpaid meal break during an 8-hour shift in Washington.
 These are the minimum break requirements in the state.

-As an employee in Washington, you can take an uninterrupted 30-minute lunch break.
-However, you and your employer may agree to waive the meal break voluntarily.
+As an employee in Washington, you are entitled to an uninterrupted 30-minute lunch break.
+However, you and your employer may agree to waive the meal break voluntarily (this does not apply to minors).

 Yes, 10-minute rest breaks are mandatory in Washington for every 4-hour work period and cannot be waived.
 These breaks are paid, and you must be relieved of all work-related duties during them.